mhwlng/streamdeck-elite/README.md

 `%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.elite.sdPlugin`

-To uninstall : select 'more actions' in the streamdeck application, find the plugin and select uninstall.
+To uninstall :

-or stop the Stream Deck application:
+Stop the Stream Deck application:

 `c:\Program Files\Elgato\StreamDeck\StreamDeck.exe`

-and delete the com.mhwlng.elite.sdPlugin directory.
+Then delete the %appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.elite.sdPlugin directory. (make a backup copy first)

+Then start the streamdeck software again.

+Then double click the file `com.mhwlng.elite.streamDeckPlugin` as usual.

+MAKE SURE that you save any images, profiles etc. that you put in these directories yourself, BEFORE deleting the directory. and put them back after the installation.
+The plugin installer doesn't come with button images.

 The button configurations are not stored in the plugin directory.

-Note that the entire plugin directory is deleted when uninstalling. (including any images that you may have manually put there yourself)

 After uninstalling and re-installing the plugin, all the button definition should still be there.